 Symptoms of Spinal Stenosis

 Spinal stenosis mostly affects the lower back and the neck.
-Symptoms are not experienced in everyone with the condition.
-However, when they show, they are usually the same: numbness, back pain, and stiffness.
+However not everybody will experience symptoms with this condition, when they show, they are usually the same: numbness, back pain, and stiffness.
 More specific symptoms may include:

 - Sciatica: This might involve shooting pains in your leg that start as aches in the buttocks or lower back.